-Divorce and Marital Propery Law Attorneys Monmouth and Ocean County NJ
+Divorce and Marital Property Law Attorneys Monmouth and Ocean County NJ

 Most couples who begin a divorce are unprepared and not even on the same page when they begin.

-Also known as equitable distribution, property division is the process of dividing property rights and obligations between spouses during a divorce.
+Also known as equitable distribution, property division divides property rights and obligations between spouses during a divorce.
 Property division may be agreed upon between the spouses through a property settlement or decided in court during the judicial process of divorce.
 The property division process is affected by state laws such as community property laws, definitions of marital contributions, etc.

 New Jersey is an equitable distribution state, and only property acquired during the course of the marriage is subject to division following divorce.
 Some factors considered by New Jersey courts in a property division case include non-monetary contributions, contributions to a partner’s education, economic misconduct, and a list of other factors defined in New Jersey law.